|Texas Tax Representative|

-Jim Popp is the Managing Partner of Popp Hutcheson and leader of the Legislative Affairs Team.
+Jim Popp is Managing Partner of Popp Hutcheson and leader of the legislative affairs team.

-Jim started his property tax career in 1979 as counsel to the Ways and Means Committee of the Texas House of Representatives.
-In this position, he was responsible for drafting and explaining many sections of the Texas Property Tax Code during its initial codification in 1979, and its substantial revision in 1981.
+Jim started his property tax career in 1979 as Counsel to the Ways and Means Committee of the Texas House of Representatives when the legislature passed the new Property Tax Code.
 He then served with the Office of General Counsel of the State Property Tax Board during the implementation period of the Property Tax Code.

 Mark Hutcheson is a Managing Principal and leads the Case Resolution Team of Popp Hutcheson.